 Magical Girl Lyrical Nanoha A's has the Wolkenritter, who are Pure Magic Beings that appeared before Hayate one day and who she tries to pass off as distant, foreign relatives.
 There's also Lindy Harlaown, a Human Alien who decided to have her family take up residence on earth near Nanoha's home, and even enrolls Fate to Nanoha's school.

 Subverted in Ultimate Spider-Man when Gwen Stacy comes back to life and a letter from Iron Man to the Vice Principal doesn't immediately clear things up.

 In The Sandman, immortal Hob Gadling avoids suspicion by faking his death once in awhile and leaving the money to a "relative" with the same name.
 It still doesn't solve the problem of government records, though, in the modern era.

-Averted with the long-lived caveman who dies in a modern city - when his modern-day son (not aware of his father's secret) starts sorting through his father's possessions for the funeral, he finds paperwork for multiple alternate identities and funds to take advantage of them, with no explanation available for what kind of double life his father may have been leading.
+Averted with the long-lived caveman who dies in a modern city - when his modern-day son (not aware of his father's secret) starts sorting through his father's possessions, he finds paperwork for multiple alternate identities and funds to take advantage of them, with no explanation available for what kind of double life his father may have been leading.